The Trials of Darksmoke

 The Trials of Darksmoke is a 2013 fantasy-adventure fan film based upon Mattel's Masters of the Universe franchise.
 It is the third and final film in a trilogy that includes The Wizard of Stone Mountain and The Fountain of Life.
 The film was directed by John F. Carroll during the Winter and Spring of 2012 around Austin, Texas and the Texas Hill Country.

 The film ties together several plots that have run throughout the trilogy.
 The Wizard, Malik, He-Man, She-Ra and their friends journey throughout Eternia attempting to stop the evil Skeletor.
 The film was set to debut at Grayskull Con 2013 in Germany in September 2013, followed by Screenings at Power-Con 2013 in Los Angeles and the Alamo Drafthouse in Austin, Texas.
-However, due to longer than expected post-production, the film was delayed until 2014.
-The film will be free to view online and will begin streaming sometime in late 2014.

 Plot

-The evil Skeletor has released an unspeakable demonic power and with it, he will conquer Castle Grayskull and the rest of the universe!
-He-Man and She-Ra work against the odds to stop Skeletor while the wizard Malik claims an ancient power bestowed by the great dragon Granamyr.
+Skeletor has released a demonic power to conquer Castle Grayskull and the rest of the universe!
+He-Man and She-Ra work to stop Skeletor while the wizard Malik claims an ancient power bestowed by the dragon Granamyr.
 But will the cost be too great?